Last Updated on

 This led me to conclude that Stripe is blocking the payments based on my email.

 So what can you do?

-If it's so simple to bypass the decline, you would think it would be easy to get Stripe to take the email off the blocklist.
+If it's so simple to bypass the decline, you would think getting Stripe to take the email off the blocklist would be easy.
 You can read about the ongoing saga below.

 The Stripe Saga: My Attempt to resolve this with Stripe support

 Over 3 months and in multiple emails, I communicated to Stripe that merchants are not contacting them because they either don't understand that the email is an issue or they have better things to do with their time.
-Each time it was a (semi?)canned reply along the lines of, "please reach out to a merchant and ask them to contact us".
+Each time it was a (semi?)canned reply, "please reach out to a merchant and ask them to contact us".